crukci-bioinformatics/mga2/README.md

 By default, MGA will use the file provided as part of the MGA installation in its `resources` subdirectory.
-In most cases this will be sufficient but if needed a custom adapters FASTA file can be specified using the `--adapters-fasta` command line option or setting the `adaptersFasta` parameter in a config file.
+In most cases this will be sufficient but if needed a custom adapters FASTA file can be specified using the `--adaptersFasta` command line option or setting the `adaptersFasta` parameter in a config file.

 Note that the `resources/adapters.fa` file contained in the MGA installation